 Hester Prynne is an early example of female independence in literature.
 As a single woman, she is bold, takes care of herself and her daughter, Pearl.
 She earns her own money through hard work and shares her money with others.
 She violated social expectations and was cast out of the community.
 However, Hester’s ousting is freedom and redemption.
 She is free of social conformity.
 Ultimately, she returns to the town humbly and happy.

 I have read and reread these books, finding so much more in these classics as time goes on.
 There are some books that we shouldn’t pick up until we are at least 40 years old.
 Sometimes characters such as these are like old friends you are visiting.

 Indeed, The Beautiful and Damned, based on F. Scott and Zelda Fitzgerald, is an excellent example of how not to handle money.
 At some point, after they were married, Gloria and Anthony decided that they wanted to have the best lives possible while they were in their 20s.
 They discussed not needing to save money for their old age because they expected to die young.
 F. Scott Fitzgerald died at 44 while Zelda was in a mental institution at age 30 and then killed in a fire at age 48.

-Have you read of these books?
+Have you read these books?
 Any books you would recommend with similar themes?
-We are always on the look out for suggestions.
+We are always on the lookout for suggestions.
 We would like to hear from you!